tcpalmer/nina-scheduler/sequencer/condition.md

 # Target Scheduler Condition

 When the Target Scheduler is used in more advanced sequences such as those supporting safety concerns or multi-night imaging, it becomes necessary to check the state of the projects and planner to determine when to break out of loops.
 The Target Scheduler Condition is a loop condition that can be added to outer loops to achieve this.
-It supports to two modes of operation: _While Targets Remain Tonight_ and _While Active Projects Remain_.
+It supports three modes of operation: _While Targets Remain Tonight_, _While Active Projects Remain_ and _While Flats Needed_.

 ### When is the Condition Checked?

 Unlike some core NINA conditions, Target Scheduler Condition will _not_ continuously check its condition every few seconds with a background process and then immediately interrupt the sequence (as it would for a safety condition).

-But even NINA conditions without a background thread are checked after _every_ instruction completes.
-That would be overkill in the case of Target Scheduler Condition since many of those instructions would be those automatically generated to image your targets.
-We already know we have an active target at that point so there is no need to check the condition.

-For that reason, Target Scheduler Condition will suppress its check if the originating instruction is determined to be coming from Target Scheduler execution.

-Otherwise, the condition will be checked after completion of every other instruction in your sequence.
+Instead, the condition operates similar to the _Loop For Iterations_ NINA condition: it only runs the check after all instructions in the container have completed.
+If the check indicates to continue, the instructions are reset and run for another iteration.

 ## While Targets Remain Tonight
 This mode will continue the loop as long as the Planning Engine indicates that additional targets are available tonight (either now or by waiting).